Senseo Coffee Brewing Revisited

 Final thoughts?

 It’s obvious that Senseo was developed for the LAZY coffee drinker that piles in so much cream and sugar that anything short of motor oil would taste acceptable.
-If you actually LIKE the taste of coffee, consider another brewing system.
+If you LIKE the taste of coffee, consider another brewing system.
 If you want something quick and easy, it’s still hard to beat the auto-drip machine with a timer.

 December 2005 UPDATE